swingletree-oss/swingletree/README.md

 You will notice that a private key file named `gh-app.pem` (by default) is required on startup.
 Swingletree needs this file to authenticate with GitHub.

-After you have created your GitHub App, you can download the key from the App configuration page.
+After you have created your GitHub App, you can generate and download the key from the App configuration page.

 ### Permissions